-What does it mean for a machine shop to adopt laser powder bed fusion (LPBF) additive manufacturing?
+What does it mean for a machine shop to adopt laser powder bed fusion (LPBF) or electron beam melting (EBM) additive manufacturing?
 What are the considerations?
-The half-day AM Workshop on Powder Bed Fusion at IMTS will prepare machine shops and other established manufacturers to succeed with this method of metal 3D printing.
+The half-day AM Workshop on Powder Bed Fusion at IMTS will prepare machine shops and other established manufacturers to succeed with these methods of metal 3D printing.
 Learn more and register here.

 LPBF is likely the best-established and most widely used industrial 3D printing process for metal part production.
-It allows for radical design possibilities, including topology optimized forms and parts with complex internal features.
-It allows for radical time savings by replacing casting in some cases, and replacing assembly in others thanks to part consolidation.
-But it also introduces engineering, qualification and material handling requirements unlike those familiar to many shops.
+EBM is a related powder bed fusion process that expands the envelope of capability.
+Both metal AM processes allow for radical design possibilities, including topology optimized forms and parts with complex internal features.
+They also allow for radical time savings by replacing casting in some cases, and replacing assembly in others thanks to part consolidation.
+However, the powder bed fusion processes also introduce engineering, qualification and material handling requirements unlike those familiar to many shops.

 The build area of a laser powder bed fusion machine determines not just the size of a single part that can be printed, but also the quantity of a run of smaller parts that can be produced in one cycle.
 Source: Nikon SLM Solutions

-This year’s International Manufacturing Technology Show (IMTS) will offer a chance to spend a half-day hearing from experts who can describe what is important to understand about LPBF.
-The AM Workshop on Powder Bed Fusion is for manufacturers who recognize the power and value of LPBF well enough that they are seriously considering adopting this capability or working with an LPBF provider.
-That is, shops that recognize what the capability can do and how far it might take them, but still need the tactics for success that will let them win with LPBF more quickly.
+This year’s International Manufacturing Technology Show (IMTS) will offer a chance to spend a half-day hearing from experts who can describe what is important to understand about powder bed fusion processes.
+The AM Workshop on Powder Bed Fusion is for manufacturers who recognize the power and value of LPBF or EBM well enough that they are seriously considering adopting the capability or working with a metal AM provider.
+That is, shops that recognize what the capability can do and how far it might take them, but still need the tactics for success that will let them win with powder bed fusion more quickly.

 The topics and speakers for the half-day workshop include: